polinau25/WorldHealthStatistics/README.md

 ORDER BY hs.VALUE_NUMERIC DESC;
 ```
 ![Image](images/OverweightChildren.png?raw=true)
-We can see that Americas have the highest percentage of overweight children.
+We can see that the Americas have the highest percentage of overweight children.

-Next we've analyzed how the obesity rates change with age:
+Next the obesity rate change with age was analyzed:
 ```sql
 SELECT
 	hs.DIM_GEO_NAME,